-The largest solar energy project in Canada with the capacity of 400 MW is a step closer, after the Alberta Utilities Commission granted approval for its construction and operation.
+The largest solar energy project in Canada with a capacity of 400 MW is a step closer after the Alberta Utilities Commission granted approval for its construction and operation.

 Travers Solar energy project is expected to be the largest solar energy project in Canada.
 Last week in an announcement, Greengate Power said the construction of the Travers Solar energy project would commence in 2020, with commercial operations scheduled for 2021.